On-site assessment at Wembley Stadium for the NVQ Level 2 Spectator Safety with Hurak

 NVQ Level 2 Spectator Safety

-Complete online theory, then on-site assessments with full assessor support to achieve a regulated NVQ Level 2 Spectator Safety certificate.
+Complete 2-day classroom-based theory, followed by one day of on-site assessments with full assessor support to achieve a regulated NVQ Level 2 Spectator Safety certificate.

 1Course provider